MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name for display to users of the app, for example `ms-identity-b2c-java-servlet-webapp-authentication`.
+   - In the **Name** section, enter a meaningful application name for display to users of the app - for example, `ms-identity-b2c-java-servlet-webapp-authentication`.
    - Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_redirect`.
 1. Select **Register** to create the application.